solid/authorization-panel/proposals/LauncherApp.md

 Either the Resource Server blocks the App because it does not provide the right credentials, or the App Launcher refuses to sign because the App is requesting access to content which are in the disallowed resource space.

-#### It should be possible for an agent with Control access to block/allow certain apps from accessing a specific resource as any agent
+#### It should be possible for an agent with Change access to block/allow certain apps from accessing a specific resource as any agent

-Yes, the Launcher App (a.k.a Admin App) can do that as it controls the authentication keys for each App.
+Yes, the Launcher App (a.k.a Admin App) can do that as it changes the authentication keys for each App.

 #### It should be easy to allow others accessing your resources to use apps you're okay without requiring your explicit consent.